andreabellome/astra-documentation/docs/low_thrust_trajectories.md

 This tutorial shows how to convert trajectories coming from ASTRA into low-thrust.
-It has to be said that ASTRA is currently able to convert solutions by solving a time-fixed fuel-optimal optimal control problem.
+It has to be said that ASTRA is currently able to convert solutions by solving a **time-fixed fuel-optimal optimal control problem** on each leg of the MGA trajectory under consideration.
 Many references are available, but the main ones that inspired us are [[1]](#1) and [[2]](#2).

+## Converting ASTRA solution to low-thrust

+## Converting MGA-nDSM solution to low-thrust

 ## References